-Camera Work: composition and technical operation /20

-Audio: clarity, consistency, appropriateness, overall mix. /15

-Editing: flow, pacing, transitions, effects, graphics /15

-Storytelling: evidence of planning, introduction and closing, fulfills goals and objectives, coherency, effective writing and/or information appropriate to subject matter, target audiences and style of video. /25
+Camera Work: composition and technical operation /20 Audio: clarity, consistency, appropriateness, overall mix. /20 Editing: flow, pacing, use of transitions /20 Use of Editing Software: proper use of effects, colour correcting, titling, key framing, etc. /5 Storytelling: evidence of planning, introduction and closing, fulfills goals and objectives, coherency, effective writing and/or information appropriate to subject matter, target audiences and style of video. /15 Project Specifications: Project is on topic and fits within time limits and follows all rules. /10 Overall Impact: Was message and genre easily identifiable /5 Production Brief: A written document that outlines goals, objectives, equipment used and solutions to problems 15 In the event of a tie, the team with the highest points in Storytelling shall be the winner.

-Approach: style, effective combining of imagery, sound and graphics. /15

-Overall Impact/10

-In the event of a tie, the team with the highest points in Storytelling shall be the winner.
 In the event of a tie in Storytelling, the team with the highest points in Overall Impact shall be declared the victor.
 NATIONAL COMPETITION ELIGIBILITY:

-A mark of 70% or higher must be scored by the gold medalist in order to attend the National Skills Competition

-EQUIPMENT, TOOLS, MATERIALS TO BE PROVIDED BY COMMITTEE:

-The committee will supply each team with a compilation of all the projects

-EQUIPMENT, TOOLS, MATERIALS TO BE SUPPLIED BY COMPETITOR:

-Each team of competitors is responsible for supplying their own;

-Non-linear editing system (any computer and editing software will be allowed) Competitors will be allowed to use any transitions, and visual effects allowed by the editing software.
+A mark of 70% or higher must be scored by the gold medalist in order to attend the National Skills Competition EQUIPMENT, TOOLS, MATERIALS TO BE PROVIDED BY COMMITTEE: The committee will supply each team with a compilation of all the projects EQUIPMENT, TOOLS, MATERIALS TO BE SUPPLIED BY COMPETITOR: Each team of competitors is responsible for supplying their own; Non-linear editing system (any computer and use of only one type of editing software, that the team can choose, is allowed) Competitors will be allowed to use any transitions, and visual effects allowed by the editing software.
 Use of stills and editing software fonts will be permitted.
 Videos will be identified by the number the team is assigned.
 No indication of your school should be made.

-One video camera (tape-based or hard-drive or flash memory) with one lens.
-(If using a tape based camera, teams may bring a second camera and tape, strictly to be used for importing)
+One video camera or DSLR with lenses (tape-based or hard-drive or flash memory) (If using a tape based camera, teams may bring a second camera and tape, strictly to be Page 2 of 4 Last Update: January 31, 2019 used for importing) There will be no limit on the number of lenses competitors can use.
 A recording hard drive/memory free of previous recorded material or brand new raw footage tapes (if applicable) in original sealed packaging.
 All footage captured and graphics created must be done on site, during the competition.

-USB mouse

-Batteries

-Battery Charger

-One external microphone (all purpose - non-wireless)

-Microphone cable

-Headphones

-Single stationary tripod (no dollies)

-No other equipment including lighting gear, audio mixers, mic booms, special lenses/adaptors, media storage device (msd)s, or electronic devices are acceptable.

-No in-camera effects permitted.
+USB mouse Batteries Battery Charger Microphones and audio recording devices (shotgun, boom, lav, handheld, wireless, external audio recorder, desktop usb mic) and any necessary cabling.
+These all can be separate from the camera, but cannot be communication devices like a cell phone.
+Headphones (Splitter is optional if necessary for competitors to hear audio at the same time.)
+Single stationary tripod (no dollies) No other equipment including cell phones, tablets, lighting gear, media storage device (msd)s, or electronic devices are acceptable.
 Teams can bring backup equipment in case of malfunctions.
 All backup equipment must only be used in emergency situations and left with the Provincial committee members at all times during the competition.
 Required clothing (Provided by competitor) On-camera talent should wear appropriate clothing with no visible brand logos and/or slogans and no school team identification.

-Any other equipment must be approved by the Provincial Technical Committee prior to the competition.
+Any other equipment must be approved by the Provincial Technical Committee, prior to the competition.
 Competitors can supply their own music.
 Copy written or original music is acceptable.
 (Keep language and content in mind if the song has lyrics.)
 If using garage band, have music pre-packaged before the competition, for maximum use of shooting and editing time.
 Use of sound effects will also be permitted.
 Any props required for the video must be found on-site.
 WORKSITE SAFETY RULES / REQUIREMENTS: